YuxiaWu/YuxiaWu.github.io/_pages/about.md

 - **Medical image processing**:  computer-aided diagnosis, neuroscience
 - **AI for science**: LLM for molecular generation

-I am interested in conducting interdisciplinary research and am open to collaborations with academic and industry partners in my research areas.
-If you are interested in working together, please feel free to contact me.

 > "Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution." – Albert Einstein

 # 🔥 News